lukso-network/LIPs/LSPs/LSP-28-TheGrid.md

 The Grid standard enables Universal Profiles to move beyond static metadata by providing a framework for creating dynamic, customizable layouts that can host both traditional content and web3 enabled mini-apps.
 This allows for additional content to be referenced from profiles and tokens.

-By using adding mini-apps with a [up-provider](https://github.com/lukso-network/tools-up-provider), parent pages can forward their connected accounts to mini-apps allowing for a seemless connection from the parent page.
+By using adding mini-apps with a [up-provider](https://github.com/lukso-network/tools-up-provider), parent pages can forward their connected accounts to mini-apps allowing for a seamless connection from the parent page.

 ## Specification